 1. Home Support Worker

 The primary responsibility of home support workers is to provide assistance with daily living, personal care, and companionship to clients within the client’s residence.
-Home support workers will also be in charge of meal preparation as well as light housekeeping.
+Home support workers will also be responsible for meal preparation and light housekeeping.

 The average salary for this job is $32,000 per year.